 Unlike ‘real’ teas, herbal teas don’t contain caffeine, but they do host a myriad of other health benefits.
 Hailed as ‘medicine in a mug’, they were even used to cure many medical ailments in the past.

-Contrary to their name, herbal teas aren’t actually ‘real’ teas made from the leaves of the tea plants you see growing in Cameron Highlands.
+Herbal teas aren’t actually ‘real’ teas made from the leaves of the tea plants you see growing in Cameron Highlands.
 Instead, herbal teas are healthy beverages made from the infusion of certain fruits, roots, spices or other parts of plants.
 Herbal teas we might be familiar with include ginger tea, cinnamon tea, and hibiscus tea.

 Did you know there are also herbal teas that are especially healthy for women as well?
-We’re not trying to be sexist here, but there are certain biological processes that only females go through, like the monthly menstrual cycles and their subsequent symptoms.

 1. Yarrow Tea

 Since the 17th century, the yarrow plant has been used as a medical cure for bleeding, diarrhoea, asthma, and more.
 Yarrow tea is great for relieving painful menstrual cramps and preventing heavy bleeding due to blood stagnation.
 Its medicinal properties encourage the normalisation of menstruation by stimulating circulation in the lining of the uterus.

 Besides, yarrow tea is also beneficial for women suffering from mastitis.
 Mastitis is the painful inflammation of breast tissues, common in breastfeeding mothers.
 Yarrow tea has anti-inflammatory and antibacterial properties to relieve the pain and heal infections.